MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

 ![two pcs connected with a double arrow](images/debuglab-image-targethostdrawing1.png)

 To work with kernel mode applications and use WinDbg, we recommend that you use the KDNET over Ethernet transport.
 For information about how to use the Ethernet transport protocol, see [Getting Started with WinDbg (Kernel-Mode)](getting-started-with-windbg--kernel-mode-.md).
-For more information about setting up the target computer, see [Preparing a Computer for Manual Driver Deployment](https://msdn.microsoft.com/windows-drivers/develop/preparing_a_computer_for_manual_driver_deployment) and [Setting Up Kernel-Mode Debugging over a Network Cable Manually](setting-up-a-network-debugging-connection.md).
+For more information about setting up the target computer, see [Preparing a Computer for Manual Driver Deployment](https://msdn.microsoft.com/windows-drivers/develop/preparing_a_computer_for_manual_driver_deployment) and [Setting Up KDNET Network Kernel Debugging Automatically](setting-up-a-network-debugging-connection-automatically.md).

 ### <span id="Configure__kernel_mode_debugging_using_ethernet"></span><span id="configure__kernel_mode_debugging_using_ethernet"></span><span id="CONFIGURE__KERNEL_MODE_DEBUGGING_USING_ETHERNET"></span>Configure kernel–mode debugging using ethernet